ivanprobst/thedailyquote/README.md

 ===============

 tobd
-* webmaster google tools, analytics
+* analytics check, if ko, fallback on this: https://npmjs.org/package/universal-analytics
 * get everything up and running on instance reboot
 * run through ok if DB fails?
 Use cases when quote/author missing
-* replicates changes in index template to error template
+* fix wiki
+* ...
+* check TEST and ??? tags
 * CLEAN AND REFILL THAT DB
+* clean facebook url when error page

 tobf
 * create better template (separate in different parts to build the page)